Copyright ©2016-2017 by Mike Quigley. No reproduction of any kind without permission.

 - Bruno VeSota plays Revelson (who Kojak calls "Revelton" during his visit), the P.I. who installed the bugging equipment at Mackie Junior's house.
 In his dump of an office, he has a funny scene with Kojak where he offers to play a tape of a couple having sex where "the mike was under the bed."
 Kojak says "It ain't legal!"

 Paolo Olivarez (Jaime Sanchez) is present in a bowling alley when a bomb explosion kills two cops.
 Kojak wants to bring him in as a witness, but Olivarez is a high-level informant who has infiltrated a radical militant group called El Compadre for four months.
 According to his police handler, Lieutenant Chuck Danena (Daniel J. Travanti), Olivarez' identity cannot be compromised.
 Kojak is pissed, but over McNeil's objections he gets Gomez (Victor Campos) to go undercover and find out that Olivarez has likely gone to see his sister Marinella (Maria-Elena Cordero) who has a candy store business in Atlantic City, New Jersey.
-Kojak and Gomez track Olivarez there and bring him back to New York City where some members of El Compadre put a bomb in his apartment.
+Kojak and Gomez track Olivarez there and bring him back to New York City where some members of El Compadre put a bomb in the informant's apartment.
 Fortunately, Crocker and Gomez find out about this before Olivarez returns home and contact the bomb squad.
 Olivarez gets a call that his sister has been kidnapped by the militants, but she is actually a member of the group.
 Kojak and Danena track down the gang's hideout which is in the rear of a free clinic and surround the building with a large amount of backup.
 Unfortunately, Olivarez shows up and is killed by one of the radicals as they attempt to negotiate a trip out of town, holding Marinella as a "hostage."
 The cops shoot two of the gang dead and the rest are arrested.

 This is an interesting story, but there are a lot of very tenuous plot connections.
 At the beginning, Olivarez' presence at the bowling alley is established after Mr. Franco (George Conrad, uncredited), the manager of the place, describes him as a "'Rican" who is a "sharp dresser" (though from what we see of him, he is hardly that dapper) and a shoeshine guy outside recognizes Olivarez' fancy boots that he left there after he fled the scene.
 After the near-bombing of Olivarez' apartment, Crocker finds an observation post was set up across the street and a Chinese food delivery driver (Keone Young) identifies one of the people who stayed there, a radical named Peter Canner (a.k.a.
 David Roth, uncredited actor).
 According to the driver, this guy had white shoes, which Danena says might mean he works at a hospital.
 Kojak quips "maybe he was giving a bad imitation of Pat Boone."
 When Kojak and Danena visit some local hospital, not only was Canner a volunteer worker there, but they are able to track him down to a clinic which is where the group's new hideout is located.
 (There is an amusing scene with Kojak convincing the Irish nun (Helena Carroll) in charge of records in this hospital to provide Canner's employment information after dropping the name of a cardinal that Kojak knows.)
 At the clinic, no one is answering the front door, but at the back door some little girl is sitting and eating from a box of candies, and it just happens to be from Marinella's store in New Jersey.
 Although Kojak rightly surmises that it is peculiar that a kidnap victim would not give out candy to someone like this (i.e., the sister was not a victim, but a member), this is all very far-fetched.
 At least the scene where Kojak barters some of his Tootsie Pops with the kid for information is very funny.
 When the kid leaves, Kojak says "Women!"